Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography

 \subsection{Comparison with Baselines}

 \bmhead{Performance under different subsampling rates} The subsampling pattern is kept as uniform for controlled experiments.
 Both simulated and real results are presented in \cref{fig:sim_results}b and \cref{fig:real_results}b of the main paper.
-Below, we present the numerical results on the simulated data (Table \ref{tab:sim_results}) and real data (Table \ref{tab:real_results}).
+Below, we present the complete numerical results on the simulated data (Table~\ref{tab:sim_results}) and real phantom data (Table~\ref{tab:real_results}).
 Note that the baseline Denoiser \cite{choi2023DLPACT} slightly outperforms \method at $6{\times}$ acceleration on simulated data (90.3\% vs. 89.9\%), but \method outperforms the Denoiser at all other subsampling rates and on real phantom data at all rates, indicating Denoiser may suffer stronger overfitting to a specific sampling rate.
 The performance gap widens with increasing acceleration, confirming the robustness of direct inverse operator learning to sparse measurements.